ithron/SOF-Utils/README.md

                         should be listed one ID per line.
   --exclude EXCLUDE     Exclude the IDs listed in given file.
 The IDs should
                         be listed one ID per line.
+  --max-group-size MAX_GROUP_SIZE
+                        Splits the exported images into groups.
+The groups will contain at most the specific number of files.
+                        Cannot be used together width --num-groups --num-groups NUM_GROUPS
+                        Splits the exported images into the specified number of groups.
+Cannot be used together with --max-group- size.
+  --randomized-groups   If grouping is used (either with --max-group-size or
+                        with --num-groups), the assignment of files to groups will be randomized.
 ```

 ### sof-convert-labels